50 Reasons to Be Thankful This Thanksgiving

 You know who never gets a day off, even on Thanksgiving?
 Firefighters, police, first responders, EMTs, doctors, nurses, and many other emergency service workers.
 Show them your gratitude for their service 365 days a year by dropping by a little treat or making a donation to their local cause.

 Thanksgiving tears are often of the poignant variety—saying good-bye to loved ones and remembering past holidays—and those tears serve an important purpose.
 We only cry when something is important to us, so those tears are a reminder of how much we love and are loved.
-Having a good cry every once in a while is good for you, body and soul.

 Slipper socks will keep your toes toasty through all the holiday festivities.
 They come in all kinds of styles, fun patterns, and soft fabrics.
 Plus they’re the perfect cover up for imperfect toenails.
-(Here’s why wearing socks to bed will basically change your life.)

 That’s right, we just told you to be thankful for being thankful.
 But it’s true, being grateful has myriad physical and psychological benefits.
 Making your own Thankful-on-Thanksgiving list can ward off depression, lower blood pressure, ameliorate anxiety, and even increase lifespan.
 You’re welcome.
+Next, check out these 27 funny Butterball hotline calls to share this Thanksgiving.